Alkhalf/gold_price_predictor/README.md

 ## Reflection and Discussion

-In this project we tried to automate the adding of new features into Hopworks and the inference and prediction of the new add data.
-However we was not able to run the gihtub action..
+In this project we tried to automate the adding of new features into Hopworks and the inference and prediction of the new added data.
+However we was not able to run the github action.
 The reason is that we use Binaca API in the features.ipynb and when the Github actions run this we get an error that indicate "restricted location".
-Thefore we run htese files locally and one several times and one see the result in the docs.
-Evey plot repreent a prediction for a new hour , while csv file cotain the new added Into hopwors.
+Thefore we run these files locally  several times and one see the result in the docs.
+Every plot represent a prediction for a new hour , while csv file cotain the new added data into hopwors.

-The model seem to perform well and the resons is that data of the previous hour  and currect hour is related  and when pass all features of the prevois hour then it will  predict the gold price.
-Howerver , it interssting to test other models and see if we get noticable diffeerecnes in the performance.
+The model seems to perform well and the reason is that data of the previous hour and current hour is related and when we pass all features of the previous hour then it will  predict the gold price.
+However , it interssting to test other models and see if we get noticable differecne in the performance.

 In feature , one could add new data to train the model, becuase  we used only data for last 365 days.
 More data will give more generalization power to the model to predcit the gold price.